ProjectEvergreen/greenwood/www/pages/docs/css-and-images.md

 ```

 ### Assets and Images
-They say a picture is worth 1000 words, so by default Greenwood will look for an _assets/_ folder in your workspace and automtically copy / bundle whatever it sees there.
+They say a picture is worth 1000 words, so by default Greenwood will look for an _assets/_ folder in your workspace and automatically copy / bundle whatever it sees there.

 #### Example
 To use an image in a markdown file, you would reference it as so using standard markdown syntax: